yuan557/MiCM-Workshop-GWAS-and-Polygenic-Risk-Score-/README.md

   - [`gdown`] Documentation: https://pypi.org/project/gdown/

 ## References
-Material Adapted from Dr. Zoe Schmilovich and Dr. Kevin Liang
+Material adapted from Dr. Zoe Schmilovich and Dr. Kevin Liang

 *Workshop created as part of the McGill Initiative in Computational Medicine*